eosnetworkfoundation/docs/docs/40_node-operation/10_getting-started/50_snapshots.md

 > ⚠ **Warning**
 >
-> Caution when using net_api_plugin.
+> Caution when using `net_api_plugin`.
 Either use a firewall to block access to your `http-server-address`, or change
-> it to localhost:8888 to disable remote access.
+> it to `localhost:8888` to disable remote access.

 ### Using a database filler